keatonperry99/scrapy/docs/intro/install.rst

 We strongly recommend that you install Scrapy in :ref:`a dedicated virtualenv <intro-using-virtualenv>`, to avoid conflicting with your system packages.

+Make sure that your ``pip`` package is updated to avoid any conflicts.

 Note that sometimes this may require solving compilation issues for some Scrapy dependencies depending on your operating system, so be sure to check the :ref:`intro-install-platform-notes`.